 Trade and other receivables are recognized initially at fair value and subsequently measured at amortized cost, less a loss allowance based on lifetime expected credit losses at each reporting date.
 The Group has made allowance for expected credit losses based on the collective assessment of historical impairment rates and individual assessment of its customers' credit history, adjusted for forward-looking factors specific from the customers and the economic environment.
-Receivables are written-off in the year are determined to be uncollectible (Note 2u).
+Receivables are written-off in the year in which they are determined to be uncollectible (Note 2u).

-(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+As of March 31, 2023 and For the Three Months Period Then Ended (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)